 The bursary and the Discretionary Learning Support Fund

-You may be eligible for financial support with the cost of studying at Weston College.
-Eligibility includes one or more of the following:
+You may be eligible for financial support towards the cost of studying a further education course at Weston College.
+To be eligible you will need to meet one of the following criteria:

 - You are in Care or are a Care Leaver